hishivshah/waterSourceHeatMap/readme.md

 Python scripts were used to process and analyse the data.
 These can be found within the code directory.

-The data/2015-03-12 directory represents the latest version of the source data.
+The data directory represents the latest version of the source data.
 Datasets from external sources are not included here but can be obtained following the instructions in the readme file.

 All content licensed under the MIT License, see LICENSE file for full details.